Lesley Eugene Warren: Carolina murders

-On March 10, 1989, Warren completed the program and took on a job as a driver for Am-Can, a trucking company based in Anderson, South Carolina.
+On March 10, 1989, Warren completed the training program and took on a job as a driver for Am-Can, a trucking company based in Anderson, South Carolina.
 That summer he briefly reunited with his wife before she returned to Spartanburg.
 She later revealed to him that she was pregnant with their second child, and that she intended to file for divorce so she could receive child support.

-On August 26, Warren came across 42-year-old Velma Faye Gray, who had just suffered a traffic accident on the road just five miles away from her hometown, Travelers Rest.
+On August 26, Warren came across 42-year-old Velma Faye Gray, who had just suffered a traffic accident on the road five miles away from her hometown, Travelers Rest.
 Under the pretense of helping her, he lured her into his truck and drove to a nearby wooded area where he beat and strangled her to death.
 After this, he threw her body into Lake Bowen, where it was later found by two fishermen.
 Her car was later found in Greenville County, but it was determined to be stolen by an individual unconnected to Gray's murder.

-On December 25, he met 39-year-old Jayme Denise Hurley, a counselor at the Juvenile Evaluation Center in Swannanoa.
-Warren physically assaulted and strangled Hurley to death.
-On the following day, he confessed this act to his brother Laron, who then helped him bury the body in a snake-infested pit located within the Pisgah National Forest.
-Two days later, Hurley's father contacted the police about his daughter's disappearance and told them that her boyfriend Lesley was the last person to see her alive.
+On December 25, he met 39-year-old Jayme Denise Hurley, a counselor at the Juvenile Evaluation Center in Swannanoa, and they began dating.
+Warren eventually assaulted and strangled Hurley to death.
+On the following day, he confessed this act to his brother Laron, who helped him bury the body in a snake-infested pit located within the Pisgah National Forest.
+Two days later, Hurley's father contacted the police about his daughter's disappearance and told them that her boyfriend Warren was the last person to see her alive.
 On May 28, Warren was taken into custody, but denied any involvement with her disappearance.
 Police eventually found her purse in his car, but as the body had not been found yet, he was only charged with misdemeanor larceny and failure to produce a title to a motor vehicle.